PHILADELPHIA REFLECTIONS

 James Michener seemed headed for a recognizably Quaker life until show business rearranged his moorings.
 He was raised as a foundling by Mabel Michener of Doylestown, Pennsylvania, under circumstances that were very plain and poor.
 Many of his biographers have referred to his boyhood poverty as a defining influence, but they seem to have very little familiarity with Quakers.
 When the time came, this obviously very bright lad was offered a full scholarship to Swarthmore College, graduated summa cum laude, went on to teach at the George School and Hill Schools after fellowships at the British Museum.
 And then World War II came along, where he was almost but not exactly a conscientious objector; he enlisted in the Navy with the understanding he would not fight.

-While in the Pacific, he had unusual opportunities to see the War from different angles, and he wrote little short stories about it.
+While in the Pacific, he had unusual opportunities to see the War from different angles, and wrote little short stories about it.
 Putting them together, he came back after the War with Tales of the South Pacific.
 Much of the emphasis was on racial relationships, the Naval Nurse who married a French planter, the upper-class Lieutenant (shades of the Hill School) who had a hopeless affair with a local native girl that was engineered by her ambitious mother, as central characters.
 Michener himself married a Japanese American, Mari Yoriko Sabusawa, whose family had been interned during the War.
 There are distinctly Quaker themes running through this story.

 And then his book won a Pulitzer Prize, Richard Rodgers and Oscar Hammerstein made it into a Broadway musical hit, then a movie emerged.
 The simple Quaker life was then struck by the Tsunami of Broadway, Hollywood, show biz and enormous unexpected wealth.
 Just to imagine this simple Bucks County schoolteacher in the same room with Josh Logan the play doctor is to see the immovable object being tested by the irresistible force.
 Michener retreated into an impregnable fortress of work.
 He produced forty books, traveled incessantly, ran for Congress unsuccessfully, and was a member of many national commissions on a remarkably diverse range of topics.
 Although he lived his life in a simple Doylestown tract house, he gave away more than $100 million to various charities and educational institutions.